Why poetry is great to learn Spanish?

 Here, I go check “sleepy” and “out of focus” in my thesaurus.
 Is there a synonym that expresses my idea better?

-For sleepy I find “somnolent”, that I like because it is similar to a Spanish word) and then when I google “somnolent eyes” I find this result: “slumberous (or slumbrous) eyes”.
-Mmm, interesting, I did not know about this combination, I am going to go with it for now.
+For sleepy, I find “somnolent” (which I like because it is similar to a Spanish word), and then when I google “somnolent eyes,” I find this result: “slumberous (or slumbrous) eyes.”
+Mmm, interesting.
+I did not know about this combination, so I am going to go with it for now.

 For “out of focus” I find “unfocused”.
-I find “blurred”, “hazy”, “misty”, “fuzzy”… So I go now to the monolingual dictionary and search for their meaning and also try and see any constructions with those words.
-I discover then that “hazy” is used for vision.
+I see “blurred”, “hazy”, “misty”, “fuzzy”… So I go now to the monolingual dictionary and search for their meaning and also try and see any constructions with those words.
+I discovered then that “hazy” is used for vision.
 Voilá!

 My first verse has now become something like: